featherbear/UNSW-COMP2121/blog/content/post/avr-instructions.md

 `r1` contains the first 8 bits (HI / MSB)
 `r0` contains the last 8 bits (LO / LSB)

-Multiplying takes 2 cycles
+**Multiplying takes 2 cycles**.

 ## Instruction :: Load Immediate

-- `ldi` `Rd`, `#number`\*
+- `ldi` `Rd`, `#number`
 - `ldi R16, 25` -> Load the integer 25 into register 16

 `ldi 1110 kkkk dddd kkkk`

 In the instruction set for ldi, there are only 4 bits available for the register location.
 We can therefore only have 2^4 -> 16 locations.
-AVR is developed such that these locations are respective of the upper 16 register (R16->R31).
+AVR is developed such that these locations are respective of the upper 16 register (R16->R31)

 ## Instruction :: Compare

 `cp Rd, Rr`

-`Rd - Rr` -> Store into status register
+Store `Rd - Rr` into status register

-## Instruction :: Compare Immediate

-## Instruction :: Relative Jump